 SELECT * FROM t WHERE int_col = 'abc';

--- 'abc' cannot be converted to an integer, so a warning is generated, and it may be treated as 0 or NULL.
+-- 'abc' cannot be converted to an integer, a warning is generated, and it may be treated as 0 or NULL.

 SELECT DATE_ADD('2024-02-30', INTERVAL 1 DAY);

--- '2024-02-30' is an invalid date, so a warning is generated, and the function returns NULL.
+-- An invalid date, a warning is generated, and the function returns NULL.

 SELECT CAST('abc' AS UNSIGNED);